Table of Contents

 Flood Load

-It is a load caused due to floods.
-When floods occur, the water creates pressure on the building & structures.
+It is a load caused by floods.
+When floods occur, the water creates pressure on the buildings & structures.
 It is a natural load that happens rarely.